 RSS Management and Email Newsletters: FeedPress

-I use FeedPress for RSS management and for the creation and distribution of an email newsletter based on the RSS feed.
+I use FeedPress for RSS management and for the creation and distribution of an email newsletter that goes out the day after anything is posted on the blog.
 They are inexpensive and reliable.
 Plus they have a WordPress plugin that makes integration with my WP sites extremely easy.

 Photos in RSS Feed: Featured Images in RSS & Mailchimp Email